v-barbosavaz/v-barbosavaz.github.io/_posts/2019-08-16-agnostic-crowd-counting.md

 ### Generating dot annotated images

 The program takes dot-annotated files as inputs.

 The **UCF-CC-50** dataset comes with an image and its _.mat_ associated file.
 This _.mat_ file contains the location of every person's head.
-In order to generate the dot-annotated file I wrote a simple program that generates an image of points taking the position (x, y) of the heads.
+In order to generate these dot-annotated files I wrote a simple program that generates an image of points taking the position (x, y) of the heads.

 ![dot-annotated-img](/img/dot-annotated-img.png)